monadicsystems/monadicsystems.github.io/post3.md

 # Type Safe Named Routes Using Patterns: Part II

+In Part I, we pondered the motivation for type safe named routes and how they work in other frameworks like Yesod and Servant.
+Now we can talk about how type safe named routes are implemented in Okapi.

 ## Patterns On Steroids

 Before we see examples of how type safe named routes work in Okapi, we must first understand two language extensions